-The school holidays are here and the children are off for up to two weeks.
+The autumn half term break is here and the children are off for up to two weeks.
 As much as it is wonderful having special time with your kids, it can be hard to keep them entertained constantly.
 If you're looking for some super-fun ideas for days out, you've come to the right place!
 We've compiled a list of some of the best places to take your children and give them a half-term holiday they won't forget.

 How we chose the best places to go with your kids over the holidays